I am presently available for coaching live, low stakes cash game players.

 Strengths and Weaknesses

-As for potential students, low stakes players have many leaks – I spend my days marveling and being grateful for easily fixed, weak play.
+Low stakes players have many leaks – I spend my days marveling and being grateful for easily fixed, weak play.
 The single biggest leak among live, low stakes players is being stack size and positionally indifferent.
-In words, they play almost oppositely from me.
-This applies to even experienced players who think know what they are doing.
+In other words, they play almost oppositely from me.
+This often applies to even experienced players who think know what they are doing.
 Thus, they cannot even approach a reasonable level of synchronicity- this makes the game very hard and very confusing for them- especially postflop.

 I can fix this better than others.
 Strength.
 What I can’t help you to do better than someone else is to use Flopzilla better or memorize static ranges or tell you off the top of my head what an 18% PFR looks like from a 21%.
 Weakness.